Svart Hona Chicken Breed Profile

 Purpose: ornamental, eggs

 Svart Hona hens are decent layers, laying around 250 eggs a year.
-Their eggs range from small to medium in size and are a creamy, white color.
-The hens do like to go broody and they make great mothers.
-They are also great winter time layers, and the hens will often keep up production well into the cold winter months with minimal supplemental light.
+Their eggs range from small to medium in size and should be a creamy, light tan almost white color.
+Svart Honas are also great winter time layers, and the hens will often keep up production well into the cold winter months with minimal supplemental light.

 Svart Honas do make good 4-H show birds though!
 They are intelligent, quick to learn, and add variety to the 4-H poultry shows!